bitfocus/companion-module-soundtrack-remote/companion/HELP.md

 ## Getting ID's for Zones and media sources

-Due to limitations in Companion's module configuration, this module doesn't automatically list Soundtrack Zones.
-You will need to manually get these from browser URL's.
+Some of the actions and feedbacks in this module use the ID of a Zone, Playlist, Schedule, or Station.
+Here's how to get those ID's:

 ### Zones